Why It Matters

 Streamed Live on May 19, 2021 • Watch Now

 How does voting build community?
 Join Nevada Humanities for a conversation with members of the Asian American and Pacific Islander communities throughout Nevada, to talk about the challenges faced by minority populations to establish strong civic ties to their communities, state, and country.
 While striving for census engagement and voter registration and participation, we will also talk about what it means to make a home in this country.
-Featuring historian Meredith Oda, scholars Mark Padoongpatt and Leilani Kupo, and community organizer Vida Chan Lin, this event will be moderated by Anh Gray, public health editor for KUNR radio.
+Featuring historian Meredith Oda, scholars Mark Padoongpatt and Leilani Kupo, and community organizer Vida Chan Lin.

 Streamed Live on May 11, 2021 • Watch Now